VikramxD/PicPilot/README.md

 ![cycle](https://github.com/VikramxD/product_diffusion_api/assets/72499426/b1b8c745-deb4-41ff-a93a-77fa06f55cc3)

 ## Some Improvements
-- Working on API to deploy this model in batch mode adding loggers from prompt and generated output
+- <s>Working on API to deploy this model in batch mode adding loggers from prompt and generated output</s>
-- Implementation of UI in Gradio / Streamlit for checking the model out in visual way
+- <s>Implementation of UI in Gradio / Streamlit for checking the model out in visual way</s>
 - <s>Experimenting with image to video model pipeline to generate a video output thinking of using (https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) model for this</s>